wlsf82/scaling-tests-with-docker/README.md

 Run `docker-compose up -d --scale firefox=5` to scale 5 Firefox containers, each with four Firefox browsers.

-> Take a look at the `docker-compose.yml` file for more details on how the containers are setup.
+> Take a look at the [docker-compose.yml](docker-compose.yml) file for more details on how the containers are setup.

 ## Running the tests

-Run `npm t` to run the e2e tests on both Chrome and Firefox headless browsers (Chrome tests will run first, and then Firefox tests will run).
+Run `npm t` to run the e2e tests on both Chrome and Firefox headless browsers (Chrome tests will run first, then Firefox tests will run).

 Run `npm run test:chrome` to run the e2e tests only on Chrome headless browser (all tests will run in only one browser instance).